wireservice/agate/docs/cookbook/underscore.rst

 all
 ===

-journalism's columns have an :meth:`.Column.all` method that functions like Underscore's :code:`all`.
+agate's columns have an :meth:`.Column.all` method that functions like Underscore's :code:`all`.

 .. code-block:: python

     true_or_false = table.columns['salaries'].all(lambda d: d > 100000)

 You can also use :meth:`.Table.where` to filter to columns that pass the truth test.